KoalaV2/K.A.I/README.md

 K.A.I is a custom made assistant which is fully programmed and built by myself and occasionally some contributors, it is going to include a bunch of projects of mine and eventually voice recognition.
 ## Planned features

+1. Face recognition using IR camera
-1. TUI / GUI
+2. TUI / GUI
-2. Better security / permission control
+3. Better security / permission control
-3. Google search
+4. Google search
-4. Light control
+5. Light control
-5. Chat application
+6. Chat application
-6. Website scraper
+7. Website scraper
-7. Wikipedia article to PDF converter
+8. Wikipedia article to PDF converter

 ## Finished features